 However, the gardens have recently taken a more modern twist, with the new Garden of the Future opening on the southern side of the original gardens in 2018.
 Containing a mix of Australia and exotic species, the emphasis is on more water-resistant and dramatic plantings, rather than traditional flowers.

-Dogs are welcome to join you in the botanic gardens, whether for a stroll or a picnic, except for in the bird aviary.
+Dogs are welcome to join you in both parts of the botanic gardens, whether for a stroll or a picnic, except for in the bird aviary.

 One of the most surprising sights around Bendigo is the Great Stupa of Universal Compassion, currently being constructed on the western edge of Bendigo, a 15 minute drive away.